 What is the benefit cap?

-The UK government have placed a limit on the amount of benefit that most people aged 16-64 can receive.
+The Benefit Cap is a limit on the total amount of ‘welfare’ a household can receive.
 This is called the benefit cap.

 What is the limit on benefits?